bazingraph/Video-Hotspot/README.md

 The video plays automatically on all modern pc browsers but users with mobile devices will have to use the play icon located on the video frame.

 It also includes a cookie feature that redirects first time users to a Splash Page (Terms and Conditions Page).
-This is useful when you want your users see the "Accept Terms and Conditions" page just once in a certain period.
-(A similar splash concept introduced by [Forbes.com](http://forbes.com).
+This is useful when you want your users see the "Accept Terms and Conditions" page just once in for a defined period of time.
+(A similar splash concept is used by [Forbes.com](http://forbes.com)).

 The video player is implemented using [video.js](http://www.videojs.com)